Laura Fuentes

 mason jar with overnight oats and strawberry slices

-Can you make overnight oats with steel cut oats?
+Can you make overnight oats with any steel-cut oats?

 You can use steel-cut oats to make overnight oats, but they must be quick-cooking steel-cut oats, where the groat has been cut into smaller pieces.
 Traditional steel-cut oats don’t soften up enough overnight.